 We are located at 52248 Laurel Road, South Bend (just north of Darden Road and east of Healthwin Hospital).
 Our Sunday Service and youth education classes are at 10 am.
 Parking is in the back, and we are handicapped accessible.

 We’re glad you’re here!
 Maybe you stumbled across our site while doing a Google search or heard something about us through word of mouth.
 Maybe through Silent Unity or reading Daily Word?
 Perhaps you are looking for something a little different than traditional spiritual practice.
 You possibly heard of Unity a long time ago and decided to research.
 However you found us, we believe that it was not a coincidence.
-We invite you to peruse our website, and if you feel so inclined, visit our bookstore or attend a Sunday service.
-Maybe both!
+We invite you to peruse our website, and if you feel so inclined, attend a Sunday service.